(Patch description)

 even though it was in the wrong orbit.

-One more difficulty, however, was to lie ahead in t
+One more difficulty, however, was to lie ahead in this hard-luck

 mission.
 Following a two-orbit coast, the S-IVB stage failed to reignite